NET WORTH: $50 million estimated

 ARTS & CULTURE: The Trebeks also earmark funds for arts and cultural organizations like Henry E. Huntington Library and Art Gallery, the Actors Fund of America, and the Royal Canadian Geographical Society.

-HEALTH & HUMAN SERVICES: Grantees have included American Foundation for the Blind, Children’s Burn Foundation, International Medical Corps, John Wayne Cancer Institute, and the Campbell Center, which works with adults with developmental disabilities.
+HEALTH & HUMAN SERVICES: Past grantees include American Foundation for the Blind, Children’s Burn Foundation, International Medical Corps, John Wayne Cancer Institute, and the Campbell Center, which works with adults with developmental disabilities.

 LOOKING FORWARD: The Trebek Family Foundation has been around since the start of the decade.
 Trebek has said that that forming the foundation “forced a change” in him.
 “Before I’d get tons and tons of requests from different charities… Once you form a charitable foundation it becomes easier to give.
 It’s brought about a nice change.”
 Expect more money to move out of the charity in the coming years.

 The Trebek Family Foundation does not provide a clear avenue to get in touch with the family but below is an address